kgateway-dev/kgateway/docs/content/operations/upgrading/canary.md

 kubectl apply -f gloo-fed/charts/gloo/crds
 {{< /tab >}}
    {{< /tabs >}}
-9. Test your routes and monitor the metrics of the newer version.
+7. Test your routes and monitor the metrics of the rollback version.
     ```shell
     glooctl check
     ```

 ## Appendix: In-place canary upgrades by using xDS relay {#canary-xds-relay}

 By default, your Gloo Edge or Gloo Edge Enterprise control plane and data plane are installed together.
 However, you can decouple the control plane and data plane lifecycles by using the [`xds-relay`]({{< versioned_link_path fromRoot="/operations/advanced/xds_relay/" >}}) project as the "control plane" for the newer version deployment in a canary upgrade.
 This setup provides extra resiliency for your live xDS configuration in the event of failure during an in-place `helm upgrade`.